Search our site:

 The clues for the treasure hunt don't have to be long.
 I usually just think of a word I want to use for the clue (key, ring, grow) and then go from there building a clue to rhyme with that word.
 It's really fun once you get started, and the kids love it!

-A scavenger treasure hunt can also be a lot of fun.
-Participants look up the Bible verse reference and then search for the object mentioned.
-When all objects are collected and returned, the treasure hunt reward is given.
+A Bible scavenger treasure hunt can also be a lot of fun.
+Participants look up the Bible verse reference and then actively participate!

 Can you find the names of 25 books of the Bible in this paragraph?
 This is a most remarkable puzzle.
 Someone found it in the seat pocket on a flight from Los Angeles to Honolulu, keeping himself occupied for hours.
 One man from Illinois worked on this while fishing from his john boat.
 Roy Clark studied it while playing his banjo.
 Elaine Victs mentioned it in her column once.
 One woman judges the job to be so involving, she brews a cup of tea to help calm her nerves.
 There will be some names that are really easy to spot...that's a fact.
 Some people will soon find themselves in a jam, especially since the book names are not necessarily capitalized.
 The truth is, from answers we get, we are forced to admit it usually takes a minister or scholar to see some of them at the worst.
 Something in our genes is responsible for the difficulty we have.
 Those able to find all of them will hear great lamentations from those who have to be shown.
 One revelation may help, books like!
 Timothy and Samuel may occur without their numbers.
 And punctuation or spaces in the middle are normal.
 A chipper attitude will help you compete.
 Remember, there are 25 books of the Bible lurking somewhere in this paragraph.